 BSA is the leading advocate for the global software industry before governments and in the international marketplace.
 We are headquartered in Washington, DC, and have operations around the world.
-Our member companies are at the forefront of data-driven innovations, including cutting-edge advancements in artificial intelligence (AI), machine learning, cloud-based analytics, and the Internet of Things (IoT).
-These innovations are helping to make our devices smarter, our businesses more competitive, and the delivery of government services more efficient.
+Our member companies1 are at the forefront of data-driven innovations, including cutting-edge advancements in artificial intelligence (AI), machine learning, cloud-based analytics, and the Internet of Things (IoT).
+These innovations are helping to make our devices smarter, our businesses more competitive, and the delivery of government services more efficient.2

-As the United Kingdom (UK) moves forward with trade consultations, it will be imperative the Ministry of International Trade works to include a strong digital trade chapter in the United Kingdom-New Zealand free trade agreement (FTA).
-By pursuing such provisions, the UK will enhance its prospects of maintaining and sharpening its competitive edge in software development, cloud computing, and Al. In the following pages we lay out: (1) The importance of strong digital trade provisions for the UK; (2) The UK's strong legal and regulatory landscape that positions it for success in the data economy; and (3) recommendations for trade provisions that will continue this success.
+BSA applauds the United Kingdom's Ministry of International Trade as it works towards accession to the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP).
+By joining the CPTPP and accepting the strong digital trade provisions in the ecommerce chapter, the UK will enhance its prospects of maintaining and sharpening its competitive edge in software development, cloud computing, and Al. In the following pages we lay out: (1) The importance of strong digital trade provisions for the UK; (2) The UK's strong legal and regulatory landscape that positions it for success in the data economy; and (3) Key elements of BSA's Digital Trade agenda.

-See also, BSA, What is the Big Deal with Data (2015), available at http://data.bsa.org/wp-content/uploads/2015/12/bsadatastudy\en.pdf.
+See also, BSA, What is the Big Deal with Data (2015), available at http://data.bsa.org/wp-content/uploads/2015/12/bsadatastudy en.pdf.